Lighthouses

 Pick up a copy of the seasonal activity guide at a visitor center for up-to-date tour days and times.

-Race Point, Wood End, and Long Point lights in Provincetown are accessed by walking over sand.
+Race Point, Wood End, and Long Point Lights in Provincetown are semi-remote and can only accessed by walking several miles through sand.
 The Cape Cod Chapter of the American Lighthouse Foundation operates Race Point Light, and occasionally hosts open houses with free transportation to the light.
 Wood End and Long Point lights are not open to the public.

 Park footer